Canyonlands — ensuring everyone has access to health care

 Canyonlands is one of the eight nonprofit organizations that make up the Graham Greenlee Tax Credit Coalition.
 Donations to a qualified charitable organization can be claimed on one’s Arizona tax filing, up to $400 for individuals and up to $800 for couples filing jointly.
 For every dollar contributed, the donor’s Arizona tax liability is reduced by a dollar.

-The Graham Greenlee Tax Credit Coalition is being administered by Arizona Community Foundation of the Gila Valey and includes Tooth B.U.D.D.D.S., Boys & Girls Club of the Gila Valley, SEACUS Meals on Wheels, Graham County Rehabilitation Center, Mt.
-Graham Safehouse, Our Neighbor’s Farm & Pantry and Canyonlands Healthcare.
+The Graham Greenlee Tax Credit Coalition is being administered by Arizona Community Foundation of the Gila Valley and includes Tooth B.U.D.D.S., Boys & Girls Club of the Gila Valley, SEACUS Meals on Wheels, Graham County Rehabilitation Center, Mt.
+Graham Safehouse, Our Neighbors Farm & Pantry and Canyonlands Healthcare.

 To learn more or to donate go to https://grahamgreenleetcc.org/.